 The figure 1(a) provides a numerical example of the timing and scope of adoption of defensive actions.
-In the early periods, the vendor lacks experience to sell defensively.
+In the early periods, the vendor lacks knowledge to sell defensively.
 Once the vendor accumulates more experience (Y_t increases), adopting defensive actions becomes more likely, increasing the sale of hake.
+So, there comes a point (around the 10^{th} period in 1(a)) where the vendor has experienced enough visits that she has gotten better at circumventing the fine.
+Beyond that point, selling defensively would dominate selling openly.
 The figure 1(b) shows the overall sale of hake fish.